Israel Defense Forces says it's 'in formation' to strike Gaza City

 Medics in Gaza warned on Sunday that thousands could die if hospitals run out of fuel and basic supplies.
 Water and electricity are scarce.

-Israeli strikes on the Gaza Strip have killed at least 2,329 Palestinians, with more than 9,714 wounded.
-One million people had reportedly left their homes.
+Israeli strikes on the Gaza Strip have killed at least 2,329 Palestinians, with more than 9,714 wounded, the Gaza Health Ministry announced, and one million people had reportedly left their homes.

 The IDF has said that the number of confirmed Israeli hostages being held in Gaza is 126.
 Hamas has previously claimed that 13 hostages have been killed within Gaza by Israeli airstrikes.
 It said there were foreigners among those who died, without specifying their nationalities.